 Crypto is booming, and with this growth comes a demand for talent.
-But finding the right employees is a challenge.
+But finding the right employee is a challenge.

-Do you hire for skills or for culture?
-What do you pay for a developer that can write crypto code, or to attract a salesperson that knows how to market to the crypto community?
-There are many factors that go into hiring the best talent, but which are the most important?
+Do you hire for skills or for fit?
+What do you pay for a developer that can code for your blockchain, or to attract a salesperson that knows how to sell crypto services and products?
+Many factors go into hiring the best talent and building high performing teams - which are the most important?

 In this article, we explain what's driving the war for talent in crypto and what's required to win it.